GregDavidson/FizzBuzzInRust/README.md

 four solutions exhibited here along with a development version containing some initial exploration.

+If you haven't tried solving the FizzBuzz Game before, you might want to try solving it in your favorite language and perhaps also explore Rust a bit before looking at these _SPOILERS_.

 In reverse chronological order these are:

 | File | Technique